Trey Mancini Player Props: Cubs vs. Rangers

 Trey Mancini At The Plate

-- Mancini has a base hit in four of six games played this year (66.7%), but zero multi-hit games.
+- Mancini has picked up a hit in five games this year (71.4%), including one multi-hit game.

-- In six games played this year, he has not hit a home run.

-- In three games this year, Mancini has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.